expo/expo/docs/pages/build-reference/android-builds.md

 1. Create a new Docker container for the build.

-   Every build gets its own, fresh container with all build tools installed there (Java JDK, Android SDK, NDK, and so on).
+   - Every build gets its own fresh container with all build tools installed there (Java JDK, Android SDK, NDK, and so on).

 2. Download the project tarball from a private AWS S3 bucket and unpack it.
 3. Run `yarn install` in the project root (or `npm install` if `yarn.lock` does not exist).
 4. Additional steps for **managed** projects:

    - Run `expo eject` to convert the project to a generic one.
-   - Configure the Android similarly to the step 3. from [Local Steps](#local-steps).
+   - Configure the Android similarly to the step 3 from [Local Steps](#local-steps).

 5. Restore the keystore (if it was included in the build request).
 6. Run `./gradlew COMMAND` in the `android` directory inside your project.

-   `COMMAND` is the command defined in your `eas.json` at `builds.android.PROFILE_NAME.gradleCommand`.
+   - `COMMAND` is the command defined in your `eas.json` at `builds.android.PROFILE_NAME.gradleCommand`.
 It defaults to `:app:bundleRelease` which produces the AAB (Android App Bundle).

 7. Upload the build artifact to AWS S3.

-   The artifact path can be configured in `eas.json` at `builds.android.PROFILE_NAME.artifactPath`.
+   - The artifact path can be configured in `eas.json` at `builds.android.PROFILE_NAME.artifactPath`.
 It defaults to `android/app/build/outputs/**/*.{apk,aab}`.
 We're using the [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) package for pattern matching.

 ## Project Auto-Configuration